Edge open packing on subclasses of chordal graphs: Introduction

-In 2022, Chelladurai et al. \cite{chelladurai2022edge} introduced the concept of an \emph{edge open packing} (EOP) in graphs.
-A subset $D \subseteq E(G)$ is termed an \emph{edge open packing set} (EOP set) if, for every pair of distinct edges $e_1, e_2 \in D$, no edge in $E(G)\setminus{e_1, e_2}$ connects endpoints of $e_1$ with endpoints of $e_2$.
-Equivalently, for any two edges $e_1, e_2 \in D$, there is no third edge $e_3 \in E(G)\setminus{e_1, e_2}$ forming either a path $P_4$ (with four vertices) or a cycle $C_3$ (with three vertices) in the subgraph $G\langle e_1, e_2, e_3\rangle$.
-The \emph{edge open packing number}, denoted by $\rho^o_e(G)$, is defined as the maximum size of an EOP set in $G$.
-An EOP set with cardinality equal to $\rho^o_e(G)$ is called a $\rho^o_e$-set.
-It is noteworthy that if $D$ is an EOP set (resp. an induced matching), the induced subgraph $G[D]$ is a disjoint union of induced stars (resp. $K_{1,1}$-stars).
-Thus, the induced matching problem can be viewed as a special case of the EOP problem, which relaxes the stricter conditions of a matching or induced matching.
+In 2022, Chelladurai et al.~\cite{chelladurai2022edge} introduced the notion of \emph{edge open packing}.
+Let \(e_1,e_2\in E(G)\) be two distinct edges.
+We say that \(e_1\) and \(e_2\) have a \emph{common edge} if there exists an edge \(e\in E(G)\setminus\{e_1,e_2\}\) joining an endpoint of \(e_1\) to an endpoint of \(e_2\).
+A set \(D\subseteq E(G)\) is called an \emph{edge open packing set}, or simply an \emph{EOP set}, if no two edges of \(D\) have a common edge.
+The maximum cardinality of an EOP set in \(G\) is called the \emph{edge open packing number} of \(G\), and is denoted by \(\rho_e^o(G)\).
+An EOP set of cardinality \(\rho_e^o(G)\) is called a \(\rho_e^o(G)\)-set.

+The notion of edge open packing can be viewed as a natural relaxation of induced matching.
+Indeed, every induced matching is an EOP set, but an EOP set need not be a matching.
+The selected edges in an EOP set are allowed to share a common endpoint, and therefore the subgraph \(G[D]\) induced by the endpoints of an EOP set may be a disjoint union of induced stars rather than only isolated edges.
+Thus, edge open packing keeps a meaningful separation condition between selected edges, while allowing a richer structure than induced matching.

-An \emph{injective $k$-edge coloring} of a graph $G$ is an assignment of colors (integers) from the set $\{1, \ldots, k\}$ to the edges of $G$ such that any two edges $e_1, e_2 \in E(G)$ that share a common adjacent edge, meaning an edge $e$ exists with one endpoint common to $e_1$ and the other endpoint common to $e_2$, are assigned distinct colors.
-The smallest integer $k$ for which this coloring exists is known as the \emph{injective chromatic index} of $G$, denoted by $\chi'_i(G)$.
-This notion was introduced by Cardoso et al. \cite{cardoso2019injective} and subsequently explored in greater depth in \cite{foucaud2021complexity,miao2022note}.
-It is noteworthy that each color class generated by an injective edge coloring constitutes an edge open packing (EOP) set.
-Consequently, determining $\chi'_i(G)$ is effectively the problem of partitioning the edge set $E(G)$ into EOP sets.
-Practical applications of injective edge colorings and edge open packings have been discussed in the literature, specifically in \cite{cardoso2019injective} and \cite{chelladurai2022edge}.
+Edge open packing is also closely related to injective edge coloring.
+An \emph{injective \(k\)-edge coloring} of a graph \(G\) is an assignment of colors from \(\{1,\ldots,k\}\) to the edges of \(G\) such that any two edges having a common edge receive distinct colors.
+The minimum such integer \(k\) is the \emph{injective chromatic index} of \(G\), denoted by \(\chi_i'(G)\).
+This notion was introduced by Cardoso et al.~\cite{cardoso2019injective} and has been further studied in~\cite{foucaud2021complexity,miao2022note}.
+The color classes of an injective edge coloring are precisely EOP sets.
+Hence, injective edge coloring can be interpreted as the problem of partitioning the edge set of a graph into EOP sets.